merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 <span class="extra-info-header">A little note from Meren on how to order genomes</span>

-It has always been a question mark for me how to order genomes with respect to gene clusers.
+It has always been a question mark for me how to order genomes with respect to gene clusters.
 Should one use the gene cluster presence/absence patterns to organize genomes (where one ignores paralogs and works with a binary table to cluster genomes)?
 Or should one rely on gene cluster frequency data to order things (where one does consider paralogs, so their table is not binary anymore, but contains the frequencies for number of genes from each genome in each gene cluster)?

-Thanks to Özcan’s [new addition](https://github.com/merenlab/anvio/commit/aa007cf902dea2de4bd63524cd49f0566cf2511d) to the codebase while I was working on this section of the tutorial --so the ANI matrix is always ordered based on the order of genomes in the pan display, I made an observation that shed some light on the question of how to order genomes.
+Thanks to Özcan’s [new addition](https://github.com/merenlab/anvio/commit/aa007cf902dea2de4bd63524cd49f0566cf2511d) to the codebase, I've made an unexpected observation while I was working on this section of the tutorial regarding this question of 'how to order genomes' in a pangenome.

 This is how ANI matrix looks like when I order *Prochlorococcus* genomes based on gene cluster frequency data: